MusicMoveArr/MiniMediaScanner/README.md

 19. Stats - Show basic stats of your database
 20. UpdateSpotify - Update/Add artists into the database from Spotify's API
 21. SplitTag - Split specific tag's into single value fields by specific seperator like ';'
+22. UpdateTidal - Update/Add artists into the database from Tidal's API

 # Examples
 ```